TimHanewich/Misc-Articles/Power-Platform/ppc_2022_takeaways/readme.md

 (INCLUDE PICTURE OF SIDE EMAIL PAGE)

 ## 5: Developers, developers, developers!
-Whether you are a citizen developer of professional developer, it is clear that Microsoft's mission is to provide you with the *absolute best tools in the market* to develop your vision.
+Whether you are a citizen developer or professional developer, it is clear that Microsoft's goal is to provide you with the *absolute best tools in the market* to develop your vision.
 I saw this at the conference along the entire development spectrum.

 Microsoft is investing heavily into their business applications portfolio, and that is evident particularly in the Power Platform.
 In only a short 6-7 years, Power Apps (and the Power Platform) has evolved tremendously.
 The resources that have been allocated to this group has certainly risen since then and we will see their efforts materialize.
 The next 6-7 years could be even more game-changing than the last.